riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ### **Known limitations**

 **KabylakeOpenBoardPkg**
+*GalagoPro3*
+1. The firmware project has not been tested on the Galago Pro 3B.

+*KabylakeRvp3*
 1. This firmware project has only been tested for Microsoft Windows 10 x64 boot with AHCI mode and Integrated Graphic Device.